Contact us Today!

 In celebrating the theme of environmental sustainability, Amazing Tutors Children's Foundation and the Boulevard Shelter initiated a shelter beautification project which focuses on economic sustainability and healing.
 Sustainable development is a unique pattern of growth in which resources use aims to meet human needs while preserving and protecting the environment so that these needs can be met not only in the present, but for generations to come.
 The Amazing Tutors Children's Foundation was blessed with the opportunity to help them develop a summer beautification and Eco-Friendly Woodworking Program which focuses on building skill, confidence and community while developing life skills and a greater connection with nature.
+We wanted to inspire fresh thinking that creates economic opportunity, social equality, and environmental well-being.
 We were fortunate to receive pallet and recycled wood from Home Depot, Fraser Valley Equipment Inc., Signarama, Bosa Properties, local arborists, framers and neighbors and surrounding renovation and construction projects in Whalley and Newton.
 We provided all the power tools to build and stain West Coast rustic, outdoor furniture.
 Working together, we launched a ground breaking community healing garden and a unique "Do-it-together beautification and Eco-Friendly Woodworking Program" featuring recycled, reclaimed, repurposed, thrifted and upcycled supplies and items.
 We used various economic sustainable strategies for employing existing recycled resources optimally so that a responsible and beneficial balance can be achieved over the longer term.